 - A South Maui Taxi (South) – (808) 874-1866

-Uber now has a presence in Maui and this can save considerable amounts over traditional taxies.
+Uber now has a presence in Maui and this can save considerable amounts over traditional taxis.
 The problem with Uber on Maui is the cell service is not always what it is on the Mainland.
-While a traditional taxi you can always call from a bar or restaurant’s phone With Uber if you are caught without reception then you are stuck, this is more of an issue in the more remote parts of the island.
+While with a traditional taxi, you can always call from a bar or restaurant’s phone With Uber if you are caught without reception then you are stuck, this is more of an issue in the more remote parts of the island.

 We are not always fans of Shuttle services as they can take far longer than they should as you need to wait for the van to fill up and then stop at seemingly everyone but your hotel first.
 But in Maui where most people are going in either one of two directions, they really work ok.
 And the savings are significant.
 Under $25 per person will get you to Wailea and $35 for Kaanapali.

-Sorry if this seems obvious but for a lot of US City’s we actually recommend walking as one of the primary methods of getting about.
-But on an Island such as Maui, it just doesn’t work.
+Sorry if this seems obvious but for a lot of US cities we actually recommend walking as one of the primary methods of getting about.
+But on an island such as Maui, it just doesn’t work.

 Road to Hana / Haleakala

-For some even with a Hire Car, The long winding Road to Hana can be too much and the steep twisty ascent up Haleakala is just too far out of their comfort zone.
-Again tours can be organised to get you to these slightly more out of the way destinations, while you sit back and enjoy the ride.
+For some even with a Hire Car, The long winding road to Hana can be too much and the steep twisty ascent up Haleakala is just too far out of their comfort zone.
+Again tours can be organized to get you to these slightly more out-of-the-way destinations, while you sit back and enjoy the ride.

 Let us know your experiences of Getting around Maui without a car?
 What method did you use?
 Taxi’s all the way or did you try the bus?
 Let us know if you have any questions or if you want help getting somewhere in particular.